videogame-archive/romhack-archive/CONTRIBUTOR-GUIDE.md

 Amazing Spider-Man, The - Lethal Foes (Japan) \[T-En by gorgyrip, filler (v1.0) (Alt Caps)\].sfc

-Please notice that to avoid duplicating the 'romhack-original' folder, a symlink is used.

 Example 2.2:

 Two 'alternative' versions, results in two rom folders: